ebuchberger/Estimating-Power-for-SEM/README.md

 Also note that simulations with 10000 iterations as described here take multiple hours to run.

 ## Recreating the figures
-To recreate the figures from the manuscript, run the script 02_create_plots.
+The code for recreating the result figures from the manuscript is included in the Rmd file.
-This script loads the result dataframes from the original simulation (5 separate rds result files) and creates the plots in R.
+This code loads the result dataframes from the original simulation (5 separate rds result files) and dynamically creates the plots when knitting the document.